on this page

 Complete an Application to copy or transfer from one Medicare card to another form.
 You’ll get a new Medicare number and we’ll send your card in 3 to 4 weeks.
 We’ll send it to the address you give us.

-You can use a digital copy of your Medicare card until your new card arrives in the mail.
-To use a digital version of your Medicare card, you need to:
+You can use a digital copy of your Medicare card until your new card arrives in the mail in the myGov app.
+Find out how to get a digital card.

 Your or your child’s My Health Record can contain contact details, such as your address.